 When trying to figure out which port excursion to go on in Skagway, my first choice was the White Pass Scenic Railway.
 I read the description of the excursion and loved the idea of riding a vintage rail car and going on a narrated trip aboard the train.
 Then I read more about the train ride, and it stated that the train climbs almost 3,000 feet over 20 miles of steep grades and cliff-hanging turns.
 Umm…NOPE.
 I’m not into either of those, thank you very much.

-I looked at Skagway‘s Original Street Car City Tour, and that was definitely more my style, so I booked that one.
+I looked at Skagway‘s Original Street Car City Tour, and that was definitely more my style, so I booked that one at the cost of $52 per person (this price is current as of the date of this article, but is subject to change at any time).
 Guests board an old-time sightseeing bus right from the cruise ship’s pier and learn about the historic events and the history of Skagway.
 I love the idea of not only seeing the town but also learning about its history.

 One of my favorite things was that our conductor was wearing a costume from the 1920s, and she was adorable!
 She even had on Minnie Mouse ears with pink flowers from Epcot International Flower and Garden Festival since she was picking everyone up from the Disney Wonder.
 I thought that was such a cute touch, and they matched her vintage dress perfectly.